 There’s never a bad time to boost HVAC efficiency.
-More than 76 percent of all the electricity used in the United States goes towards controling the climate of residential and commercial buildings.
+More than 76 percent of all the electricity used in the United States goes towards controlling the climate of residential and commercial buildings.
 Unfortunately, 25 to 40 percent of that energy is wasted, according the U.S. Department of Energy.
 Increasing HVAC efficiency can not only reduce energy consumption, but provide substantial savings on energy bills.

 One way to increase HVAC efficiency is by installing ENERGY STAR technologies that can reduce residential energy consumption by at least 30 percent and reduce commercial energy consumption by more than 20 percent.
 You can increase your HVAC efficiency by sealing air leaks and improving insulation.